Reading Time: 6 min.

-MIDI is a straightforward and versatile protocol that enables communication between devices.
+MIDI is a straightforward and versatile one-way protocol that enables control between devices.
 To start using MIDI to control your equipment, it’s crucial to understand the basic principles of MIDI messages and how to use them.
 Keep in mind that each device may have its unique requirements, so it’s essential to read the manual for each piece of equipment.

 MIDI Cable